 - Composite veneers are made by applying the material directly to the tooth, and is the quicker option, as it can be done in the dental chair in one visit.

-- Whilst composite is more prone to chipping than porcelain, it is easy to repair in many cases.
+- Whilst composite is more prone to chipping than porcelain, it can be easy to repair in many cases.

 Composite veneers – Cons:

-- Composite veneers, whilst still durable, is prone to chipping in time, so normally composite veneers do only last for 4-8 years.
+- Composite veneers are prone to chipping in time, so normally composite veneers do only last for 4-8 years.

 When it comes to price, porcelain veneers are more expensive initially.
 However, over time, the costs tend to be equal, due to the lower durability and cost of repairs required for composite veneers.

-If you are considering Veneers, why not organise a consultation at Floss Family Dental.
+If you are considering ways to improved your smile, why not organise a consultation at Floss Family Dental.
 We would love to work with you to customise your dream smile.